odin/fedex_location_service/README.md

 parsed_response = FedexLocationService::Response.build(response)
 ```

-Depending on how the request went the parsed_response will have a differnt status:
+Depending on how the request went the parsed_response will have a different status:

 ```ruby
 ## The address was correct and there are FedEx locations: